COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 • Travellers to countries endemic for canine-mediated rabies.

-For more information about the pre-exposure rabies vaccine, please contact your family doctor or the Middlesex-London Health Unit’s Immunization Clinic.
+For more information about the pre-exposure rabies vaccine, please contact your family doctor or call the Health Unit and ask to speak with a member of the Vaccine Preventable Disease team.

 If you are planning a trip, please consult your family doctor.
 It is recommended that you set an appointment six to eight weeks prior to your departure.